 8. Threat Awareness Reporting Program Training.
-For all Seller employees with security clearances.
+For all Seller employees performing under a Prototype Project Agreement subject to DoD Contract Security Specifications (DD 254), as required by the Government.
 Per AR 381-12 Threat Awareness and Reporting Program (TARP), Seller employees must receive annual TARP training presented by a Counterintelligence Special Agent.
 Contact the Redstone Arsenal MI Detachment at 256-313-5186 for scheduling.

 9. Seller Employees Requiring Common Access Card (CAC).
 Before CAC issuance, the Seller employee requires, at a minimum, a favorably adjudicated National Agency Check with Inquiries (NACI) or an equivalent or higher investigation in accordance with Army Directive 2014-05.
+The

-The Seller employee will be issued a CAC only if duties involve one of the following:
+Seller employee will be issued a CAC only if duties involve one of the following:

-Both physical access to a DoD facility and access, via logon, to DoD networks on-site or remotely; Remote access, via logon, to a DoD network using DoD-approved remote access procedures; or Physical access to multiple DoD facilities or multiple non-DoD federally controlled facilities on behalf of the DoD on a recurring basis for a period of 6 months or more.
+(1) Both physical access to a DoD facility and access, via logon, to DoD networks on-site or remotely;

+(2) Remote access, via logon, to a DoD network using DoD-approved remote access procedures; or

+(3) Physical access to multiple DoD facilities or multiple non-DoD federally controlled facilities on behalf of the DoD on a recurring basis for a period of 6 months or more.
 At the discretion of the sponsoring activity, an initial CAC may be issued based on a favorable review of the FBI fingerprint check and a successfully scheduled NACI at the Office of Personnel Management.